qihongl/nnsrm-neurips18/README.md

 ### What is this project about?

+- 1 sentence version of that paper: different neural networks trained on the same dataset learn representations with the same "shape"

 - Here's a <a href="https://qihongl.github.io/nnsrm-NeurIPS18.html">5 mins version of that paper</a>.

 - Here's a interactive tutorial that shows you the minimal analysis pipeline.